I’m so glad you stopped by for a visit.

 I believe that:

-- There is no one “ideal diet” for each person on the planet; rather, everyone’s diet is unique to them and their food choices should be guided by how they think and feel when they eat them (this is also in line with the premise behind intuitive eating);
+- There is no one “ideal diet” for each person on the planet; rather, everyone’s diet is unique to them and their food choices should be guided by how they think and feel when they eat them (this is also in line with the premise of intuitive eating).

 - Processed foods lack many vital nutrients and minerals and create deficiencies in our bodies that can exacerbate health symptoms and conditions of all kinds.